DevManTowhid/portfolio_towhid/cv.md

 ---

 ## Professional Summary
 BSc candidate in **Electrical and Computer Engineering** at Rajshahi University of Engineering & Technology (RUET) with hands-on experience in software development, machine learning, and web technologies.
-Currently serving as **Assistant Director of Digital Communication Management** at [Nonprofit Name], leveraging technical skills to drive social impact.
-Passionate about building scalable solutions and data-driven strategies.

 ---